mkcr-innovations/integration-app-client/client/docs/CreateIntegrationLevelFieldMappingDto.md

 ### NewCreateIntegrationLevelFieldMappingDto

-`func NewCreateIntegrationLevelFieldMappingDto(key string, name string, ) *CreateIntegrationLevelFieldMappingDto`
+`func NewCreateIntegrationLevelFieldMappingDto(key string, ) *CreateIntegrationLevelFieldMappingDto`

 NewCreateIntegrationLevelFieldMappingDto instantiates a new CreateIntegrationLevelFieldMappingDto object This constructor will assign default values to properties that have it defined,